 Is this site a good or poor location for the new hospital?
+INDIVIDUALS

-INDIVIDUALS More respondents rate all sites as poor, but of the sites, overall views are more evenly balanced in connection to St Clears.
-Only 24% of respondents rate Whitland: Tŷ Newydd as good, whilst 40% rate St Clears as good.
-It is important to note that views differ markedly by respondents geography/nearest current hospital.
+More respondents rate all sites as poor, but of the sites, overall views are more evenly balanced in relation to St Clears Overall, 24% of respondents rate Whitland: Tŷ Newydd as good, whilst 40%\ rate St Clears as good.
+However, it is important to note that views differ markedly by respondents geography/nearest current hospital

+Whitland: Spring Gardens

+(formerly site 12)

-Whitland: Spring Gardens (formerly site 12)
+Whitland: Tŷ Newydd (formerly site C)